Neshat Esfahani: Early life and background

 Neshat was born in 1759 in Isfahan (Note: Hence he is also known as "Neshat-e Esfahani" (including variant spellings).) to a family of well-known sayyeds (Note: Persons claiming descent from the Islamic prophet Mohammad.) who originally hailed from Jahrom in Fars province.
-His ancestors has served the Safavids as doctors (hakims).
+His ancestors had served the Safavids as doctors (hakims).
 His namesake maternal grandfather Abd ol-Vahhab, a patron of the arts, had been the governor of Isfahan and had bequated a large amount of wealth to his children.
 Neshat received a thorough traditional education, which included studies in Persian and Arabic literatures, as well as theology, mathematics and logic.
 He rose to become an accomplished calligrapher, with the shekasteh style being his speciality.
 In addition to his native Persian, he also became fluent in Arabic and Turkish.

 Neshat had started composing poetry at a young age and developed an interest in the bazgasht-e adabi ("literary return") movement, which aimed to revive the formal norms of early Persian poetry.
 At this time, he began writing under the pen name Neshat ("Joy").
 Neshat was a key player in the movement, and it is said that the poets and intellectuals from Isfahan would gather at his home.
 He gained notoriety for the first time during this period.